deliveredtechnologies/rulebook/README.md

 RuleBooks in Spring can be created using Spring configurations with RuleBookBean classes.
 RuleBookBean classes should be scoped as prototype and they can add either rules created through the RuleBook DSL or Spring enabled POJO rules.
 And creating a Spring enabled POJO rule couldn't be easier; just create a POJO rule, but instead of using @Rule, use @RuleBean.

-### 5.1 Adding RuleBook Spring to Your Maven Project
+### 5.1 Adding RuleBook Spring Support to Your Maven Project

 _Add the code below to your pom.xml_